-Field Practicum Prerequisites: SW majors only; officially admitted to Field Education Program; SW 350; concurrent with SW 450, Term: 1, 2, 3

-Practical application of social work knowledge, values and skills in educationally planned and professionally guided agency service activities (minimum 450 clock hours must be completed in agency work).
+Prerequisites: SW majors only; officially admitted to Field Education Program; SW 350; concurrent with SW 450, Term: 1, 2, 3 Practical application of social work knowledge, values and skills in educationally planned and professionally guided agency service activities (minimum 450 clock hours must be completed in agency work).
 Students are engaged in direct and/or indirect delivery of social services to individuals, families, groups, organizations and/or communities, generally two-three days per week.
 Includes weekly seminar class.
 Students take the course two semesters, usually Fall and Winter terms, 6 credits each term, for a total of 12 credit hours.
 A student must be graduating in December, and have a cumulative GPA of 3.2 or higher in order to be approved to complete a Block placement.
 The Block field practicum is taken in the Summer term for 3 credits and Fall term for 9 credits.
 (See earlier sections entitled, "Admission to Field Education Program" and "Field Practicum - Block Placement Model" for complete information regarding admission to field education and approval procedure for Block Placement model.)
-Students must successfully complete SW 450 to continue in the practicum and be eligible for graduation with the BSW degree.
-A student must complete the number of credit hours required for the first semester placement by the end of the week before classes begin for the second semester of placement.
+Students must successfully complete SW 450 with a grade of C or higher to continue in the practicum and be eligible for graduation with the BSW degree.
+A student must complete the number of practicum hours required for the first semester of placement (225 hours) by the end of the week before classes begin for the second semester of placement.
 If the required hours are not completed by that time, the student will not be allowed to continue in the field practicum for the second semester.
 If all required field practicum hours (450 hours) have not been completed by the end of the second semester of placement, a student's graduation will be delayed one semester at minimum.
 If a student has not completed the entire field practicum within 12 months of completing SW 450, then SW 450 must be retaken.
 The Field Director reserves the right to delay the start of, interrupt and/or terminate the field practicum experience.

-Independent Study SW 491
+SW 491 Independent Study

-Prerequisites: SW majors only, senior standing or permission of instructor Advanced research and presentation of critically evaluated data.
+Prerequisites: SW majors only, senior standing or permission of instructor

+Advanced research and presentation of critically evaluated data.
-Social Issues and Policies: Senior Seminar

-Prerequisites: SW 314, POL 385, ENG 312; social work major or permission of instructor, senior standing; must be taken the winter term prior to graduation; Term: 2
+SW 496 Social Issues and Policies: Senior Seminar 3 hours Prerequisites: SW 314, POL 385, ENG 312; social work major or permission of instructor, senior standing; must be taken the winter term prior to graduation; Term: 2